schmaustech/nat-firewall/README.md

 success
 ~~~

 Next we can enable masquerading between the zones.
-We will find that by default masquerading was enabled by default for the external zone.
+We will find that by default masquerading was enabled for the external zone.
 However if one chose different zone names we need to point out that both need to be set.

 ~~~bash
 $ sudo firewall-cmd --zone=external --add-masquerade --permanent